MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-assigning-power-bi-pro-licenses-azure.md

 ---
-title: "Quickstart: Assign Power BI Pro licenses in Office 365"
+title: "Quickstart: Assign Power BI Pro licenses in Azure"
 description: Learn how to assign Power BI Pro licenses so that your users can access all content and capabilities in the Power BI service.
 services: powerbi
 documentationcenter: ''